cool-RR/marley/README.md

 Marley is a framework for multi-agent reinforcement learning.
 It lets you design a game and run experiments with multiple AI-powered agents playing that game.

 **Marley isn't ready for use yet; it works for my research purposes, but I haven't yet made the work needed to make it easy to understand for others.** If you're still interested in using it, feel free to read the code or [email me](mailto:ram@rachum.com) for help.

-To get regular updates on my research, [join the ram-rachum-research-announce group](https://groups.google.com/g/ram-rachum-research-announce).
+I'm using Marley in my research mission to use machine learning to understand human society.
+[Talk video](https://youtu.be/WMVqYYarFkQ), [slides](https://docs.google.com/presentation/d/1uBV2VkCfds_K3Aj7JimK1aE22AJSmLVoOg5oR4pOJU4/), [sign up for updates](https://groups.google.com/g/ram-rachum-research-announce).

 I hope to make Marley easier to use soon.